redihoxhaa/redihoxhaa/README.md

-# Redi Hoxha
+# Hi, I'm Redi Hoxha 😊

-## Embracing the Fusion of IT and Art 🎨💻
+## Embracing the Fusion of IT and Art 🎨🎵💻

 Welcome to my GitHub profile!
 I'm Redi Hoxha, a passionate individual based in Milan, constantly seeking the harmony between my love for IT and the creativity of art.
 My natural habitat lies in dynamic, organized environments where I thrive in synergistic teams with ambitious goals.